notKamui/Nightrunner/README.md

 pnpm taze # Update dependencies pnpm lint --fix # Lint the code and fix errors, following the ESLint configuration
 ```

+## TODO

+- Add documentation for the components and composables
+- Add configuration for OAuth